 Accept a range of friendships.
 Some young children form very close attachments to each other.
 Others have any number of playmates, but no close friends.
-If your child’s in preschool, talk with the teacher about the quality of friendships your child has developed.
+If your child is in preschool, talk with the teacher about the quality of friendships your child has developed.

 - If your child is having consistent problems making or keeping friends, and the teacher or child care provider sees the same thing in her classroom, it might be time for a consultation with a child behaviour specialist.
 Often, a knowledgeable person can help you and the teacher do things differently, so that a young child who has been struggling can be more successful.

-In this short video, parents share stories about how their children learned to make friends and socialise with other children.
-They all talk about how regular contact with other children and grown-ups has been important in the social development of their kids.
+In this short video, parents share stories about their children’s socialising and social development through regular contact with other children and adults.